Measuring the metacognition of AI: Discussion

 \section{Discussion}

 In this paper, we argued for the use of the meta-$d'$ framework when assessing the \textit{metacognitive sensitivity} of AI systems.
 Moreover, we also proposed to leverage SDT to measure the ability of AIs to spontaneously regulate their decisions based on uncertainty and risk.
 We showcased these psychophysical approaches by conducting two series of experiments on LLMs.
-In the first, our multi-faceted application of meta-$d'$ allowed us to compare LLMs to optimality, compare different LLMs on the same task, and compare the same LLM across different tasks.
+In the first, our multi-faceted application of meta-$d'$ allowed us to compare LLMs to optimality, compare different LLMs on the same task, and compare the same LLM across different tasks, systematically contrasting the conclusions drawn from the meta-$d'$ approach with those drawn from the widely used metric AUC2 \cite{clarke1959two}.
 Notably, our results reveal that LLMs exhibit measurable metacognitive sensitivity.
 More precisely, all three models tested—GPT-5, DeepSeek-V3.2-Exp, and Mistral-Medium-2508—exhibited substantial values of meta-$d'$, indicating that their confidence judgments meaningfully tracked their type 1 performance, with variable $M_{ratio}$ levels, ranging from moderate ($\sim0.65$) to near-optimal ($\sim0.90$).
+Also, we found some variability in $M_{ratio}$ across tasks (for the same model) and across models (for the same task).
+Crucially, in some cases, AUC2 and $M_{ratio}$ lead to different—even opposite—conclusions, especially when large variations in type 1 sensitivity $d'$ contaminate the values of AUC2.
+This was found to be particularly the case when comparing the same model across tasks.

+In sum, the results of the first series of experiments highlight the critical importance of the meta-$d'$ framework, particularly when cognitive sensitivity ($d'$) varies between conditions.
+That said, it should be noted that the core idea behind the meta-$d'$ approach—correcting metacognitive metrics for type 1 performance—can be extended to other measures of metacognitive sensitivity \cite{rahnev2025comprehensive, dayan2023metacognitive}.
+For example, Rahnev recently proposed the ratio of observed AUC2 to expected AUC2, where the latter is computed from estimated SDT parameters \cite{rahnev2025comprehensive}.
+Yet, after comparing several measures of metacognition on task performance and bias dependence, he concludes that $M_{ratio}$ remains a good default metric.

-Notably, we found some variability in $M_{ratio}$ across tasks (for the same model) and across models (for the same task).
-The second experiments, focused on shifts in $c$, highlighted the remarkable ability of LLMs to become more conservative in their decision-making in a way consistent with the specified risk.
+The second series of experiments, focused on shifts in $c$, highlighted the remarkable ability of LLMs to become more conservative in their decision-making in a way consistent with the specified risk.
+Hence, SDT constitutes a promising approach for studying the ability of AI systems to regulate their own decision.